dougsweetser/Q/docs/SR/problem_set_2.md

 ![\[Graphics:ps2gr85.gif\]](../images/SR/problem_set_2/ps2gr85.gif)

-The saucer has travelled a distance d = v t.
+The saucer has traveled a distance d = v t.
 Calculate the interval which will give the saucer's proper time.

 ![\[Graphics:ps2gr86